-What is Chinese Hot Pot?
+What is Hot Pot?

 Hot Pot is a soup of sorts that we first became familiar with in Malaysia back in 2001.
 There it is called Steamboat, but the premise is the same.
 It is a pot of boiling broth that is placed in the center of the table for everyone to access.
 Fresh ingredients are placed into the soup base to create a meal.
 These fixings include protein, vegetables, and noodles.

-We like hot pot so much that we have it on a weekly basis that our house.
+We like hot pot so much that we have it on a weekly basis in our house.
 It is fun because everybody gets to cook what they want in the community pot but it can be changed up from week to week.

 Chinese Hot Pot Recipe

 First, you need some kind of pot to boil your broth in.
 We have a dedicated hot pot cooker that happens to be electric, but many people use a pot on a gas burner.
-Ours has a divider in it so that we can have to different types of hot pot going at once.
+Ours has a divider in it so that we can have two different types of hot pot going at once.
 This is a great option for vegetarians or other dietary restrictions.

-Our pan is filled with water and packet of soup base.
+Our pan is filled with water and a packet of soup base.
 Traditional Chinese Hot Pot has a spicy soup base.
 We are not big fans of super spicy so we use a mild broth.
 We have spicy sauces on the side for those who like a little more kick.

-Chinese Hot Pot Ingredients
+Hot Pot Fixings

 We start out by chopping our vegetables.
 Our favorites are carrots, broccoli, sweet potato, edamame, and cabbage.
 Other vegetables that can be used are mushrooms, tomato, corn, and other leafy greens such as Chinese spinach.